puppetlabs/puppet-docs/source/pe/3.3/external_ca.markdown

 ## PE Certificates and Security Credentials Quick Reference

-**Note**: This table is meant to be used as a quick reference for a list of the all certs and security credentias you'll need to replace.
-You will need to follow the complete instructions in [Replacing the PE Certificate Authority and Security Crendentials](#replacing-the-pe-certificate-authority-and-security-credentials) to ensure all related tasks are performed correctly.
+**Note**: This table is meant to be used as a quick reference of the certs and security credentials you'll need to replace.
+You'll need to follow the complete instructions in [Replacing the PE Certificate Authority and Security Crendentials](#replacing-the-pe-certificate-authority-and-security-credentials) to ensure all related tasks are performed correctly.

 | Order| Cert | Location | Filename |
 |---|---|---|---|